How to design a shop window display

 Firstly, all window displays should have a focal point.
 This is the dominant element of your display, and often the main merchandise on show, for example a dress on a mannequin positioned prominently against props and other merchandise.
 Alternatively, an unexpected prop could be used as the main focal point in order to grab attention and direct it to your products.

-Decide on what your focal point is going to be and begin to construct your window display around this.
-Merchandising expert Tony Morgan suggests that a good rule of thumb is to balance window displays with two-thirds prop to one-third merchandise.
+Decide on what your focal point is going to be and begin to construct your window display around it.
+Merchandising expert Tony Morgan suggests that a good rule of thumb is to balance window displays with two-thirds prop to one-third merchandise .

 Optical balance is an important consideration when generating shop window display ideas.
 Symmetrical (or formal) balance can be pleasing to the eye, creating an order that the brain can instinctively process.
 Conversely, asymmetrical balance is an informal style and has the element of surprise.